 The Dutch singer Jacques de Faber (1985, Houston) started singing at a young age in the Rotterdam Boy’s Choir.
 He came in touch with opera and sang as a child in several operas in the Ahoy in Rotterdam.

-Subsequently he began at the Jeugdtheater Hofplein, where he sang many solo roles in operas translated for Dutch youth, such as Radames (Aida), Count Almaviva (Il Barbiere di Sevilla), Macbeth (Macbeth), and Don Giovanni (Don Giovanni).
-At the youth theater he came in contact with Wolfgang Küssner who prepared him for the conservatory.
+Subsequently he began at the Jeugdtheater Hofplein, where he sang many solo roles in operas translated for Dutch youth, such as Radames (Aida), Count Almaviva (Il Barbiere di Sevilla), Macbeth (Macbeth) and Don Giovanni (Don Giovanni).
+At the youth theater he came in contact with Wolfgang Küssner who prepared him for the conservatory, however he first graduated at the HALO (Sports Academy The Hague).
 He was admitted to the conservatory in Maastricht in 2008, where he graduated in the class of Axel Everaert in 2014.
-From September 2012 until august 2013 he attended the conservatory of Santa Cecilia in Rome (Italy), where he studied with Anna Maria Ferrante.
-In 2014 he started his Master at the Conservatory of Utrecht where he studied with Jon Thorsteinsson to grow into the tenor-register.
-He graduated in 2016.
+From September 2012 until august 2013 he attended the conservatory of Santa Cecilia in Rome (Italy) as an Erasmus Exchange student, where he studied with Anna Maria Ferrante.
+From 2014 he studied with Jon Thorsteinsson as a masterstudent at the Conservatory of Utrecht to grow into the tenor-register.

-Jacques has worked with Harry Kupfer, Marcel Sijm, Laurence Dale, Robin Coops, Miranda van Kralingen, Fabrice Bollon, Stefan Veselka, Per-Otto Johansson, Frank Zielhorst, Martin Sieghart and Marco Bons.
+Jacques has worked with Harry Kupfer, Marcel Sijm, Laurence Dale, Robin Coops, Miranda van Kralingen, Waut Koeken, Benjamin Prins, Floris Visser, Fabrice Bollon, Stefan Veselka, Per-Otto Johansson, Frank Zielhorst, Martin Sieghart, Sybrand van der Werf, Nynke van den Bergh and Marco Bons.